Service Level Agreement: What Every SaaS Buyer Needs to Know

 Some vendors might charge a termination penalty if the contract is terminated prematurely; all these details should be stated in the SLA.

-7. Compensation Goals Unmet
+7. Compensation goals unmet

 Ensure that the SLAs include provisions for compensating for unmet goals.
 SLAs are legally binding agreements that should be honored, and if the agreed expectations are not met, there should be corresponding consequences.

-8. Points of Contact
+8. Points of contact

 SLAs should identify points of contact to enable customers or buyers to reach out to service providers when needed.
 Selecting a vendor with a well-defined structure for handling customer services is essential, allowing for prompt communication and swift resolution of issues.